Gitanjali440/Newsletter_2025/Content/IT/IT.md

 - <p align=justify>Dr. K.S.Mann, Professor and Head(IT) and Dr. Pankaj Bhambri, Assistant Professor(IT) has received Rs 1Lakh Grant for the  for ATAL FDP which held from 30th-4th January 2024.

-- <p align=justify> Dr. Sachin Bagga , Assistant Professir(IT), has successfully Completed Ph.D.(2024), got recognition from Infosys for active campuss connect activities and fellowship was awarded for attending 37th International Conference on VLSI Design.
+- <p align=justify> Dr. Sachin Bagga , Assistant Professor(IT), has successfully Completed Ph.D.(2024), got recognition from Infosys for active campuss connect activities and fellowship was awarded for attending 37th International Conference on VLSI Design.
-- <p align=justify> Pf.Rupinder Kaur , Assistant Professir(IT), has received Best paper award in 11th International Conference on Advancements in Engineering & Technology.
+- <p align=justify> Pf.Rupinder Kaur , Assistant Professor(IT), has received Best paper award in 11th International Conference on Advancements in Engineering & Technology.

  ![HSR](Images/Faculty_AC1.png)